 Let's keep in touch:

-4 ) WhatsApp or sms Evlyn.
-Useful alternative when emails don't get through either way due to a technical glitch.
+4) WhatsApp or sms Evlyn.
+Its a useful alternative when emails don't get through either way due to a technical glitch.

 mobile : +65 97527175

-Our Vision : To em-power you in your transformation, and to discover the magnificent being that you are.
+Our Vision : To em-power you to transform and discover the magnificent being that you are.
 Become one who can create the reality you desire.

 ThetaHealing® Mission: To change one person at a time and show everyone their true connection to Source energy.
 We aim to bring forward the best in all people.